 Select the desired computer from the 'Select one of the computers from the list to replace' screen and click 'Continue'.

 A message appears when the existing computer is replaced successfully.
 Backups will stop for the existing computer.

 To add the computer as a new device, you can click 'Add New Device' in the 'Set up your new device for backup' screen.

 The two-step verification provides additional security to your account and helps in preventing unauthorized access.
-Once two-step verification is enabled, in addition to your password, you will need to enter a verification code sent to your email address, while signing in to your IDrive account.
-You can enable two-step verification for your account via the web.
+Once two-step verification is enabled via web, in addition to your password, you will need to enter a verification code sent to your email address or phone number or Time-based OTP authenticator app, while signing in to your IDrive account.
+Read more on how to enable two-step verification for your IDrive account.

 On the IDrive application sign in screen, enter your username and password and click 'Sign in'.